 Porto Gay Tours

-Gaily Tours in PortoIf you’re looking for a gay tour in Porto, then check out these guys.
-They offer city tours with local gay guides that can answer any possible question about gay Porto you could ever think of.
+Gaily Tours in Porto – If you’re looking for a gay tour in Porto, check out these guys.
+They offer city tours with local gay guides who can answer any question about gay Porto you might have.
 Book tour →

 Restaurants & Cafes

-DOP Restaurant – the renowned Portuguese chef Rui Paula (not Ru Paul) recreates traditional Portuguese flavors into dishes that take on a more modern and artistic feel.
-For the budget conscious, you can enjoy a multi-course lunch at DOP for just 20€.
+DOP Restaurant -The renowned Portuguese chef Rui Paula (not RuPaul) recreates traditional Portuguese flavors into dishes with a modern and artistic twist.
+For the budget-conscious, you can enjoy a multi-course lunch at DOP for just 20€.

 Cafe Santiago – Girl, please!
 Just throw your diet out the window.
-In a word… ‘Francesinha'.
+In a word: Francesinha.
 Enough said.

-Porto Gay Bars & Lounges
+Porto Gay Bars and Clubs

 Nightlife at the Galleries, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND - Associação de Turismo do Porto e Norte, AR